philipperemy/FX-1-Minute-Data/README.md

 Number of lots.
 From what I saw it's always 0 here.

-## Data files provided: Early 2000 to May 2017
+## Data files provided: Early 2000 to nowadays

 Available here: [2000-Jun2019](2000-Jun2019)